MySQL Enterprise Monitor is available as part of the MySQL Enterprise

 The graphs are context aware, and they display the most appropriate data for the Group or specific type of Asset (such as a MySQL Instance) that is selected.
 For example, when a Group is selected, details about the MySQL Instances in that Group will be presented in Aggregate.
 When a specific MySQL Instance is selected, its details will be presented directly.
 When a Host is selected, information about its File Systems will be presented in Aggregate, but when a specific File System is selected, it will be graphed individually.

 Hovering over a series item will isolate (focus on) the particular series.
+This might show a specific timestamp, or display a range of time where each data point represents multiple units.

 Clicking a series item will remove it from the graph, and the X-axis and Y-axis values will adjust themselves accordingly.